Categories &

 cvpartition: idx = training (C, "all")

 idx = training (C, i) returns a logical vector or matrix with the indices of the training set indicated by i.
 If i is a scalar, then idx is a logical vector with the indices of the i-th set.
 If i is a vector, then idx is a logical matrix in which idx(:,j) specified the observations in the training set i(j).
-The value(s) in i must not excced the number of tests in the cvpartition object C.
+The value(s) in i must not exceed the number of tests in the cvpartition object C.

 idx = training (C, "all") returns a logical vector or matrix for all training sets defined in the cvpartition object C. For holdout and resubstitution partition types, a vector is returned.
-For k-fold and leave-one-out, a matrix is returned.
+For K-fold and leave-one-out, a matrix is returned.

 See also: cvpartition, repartition, summary, test